tier4/driving_log_replayer/docs/use_case/localization.en.md

 - `/localization/pose_estimator/pose_with_covariance`

 This is accomplished by indirectly using a package within Autoware called Component State Monitor.
-Information related to this topic is extracted from `/diagnostics_agg` which this package outputs.
-If the most recent information is Timeout or NotReceived, it is considered as Fail, otherwise, it is considered as Pass.

 ## Evaluation Result